kuangyu0801/kuangyu0801.github.io/README.md

 - Transitivity: if v ≤ w and w ≤ x, then v ≤ x.
 - Totality: either v ≤ w or w ≤ v or both.

+### Shuffling
+Shuffle sort produces a uniformly random permutation of the input array

 ## The Missing Semester of Your CS Education